KirazG/datascience/capstone-project2/readme.md

 Each of the IPL team.
 I will publish my findings to the team's twitter handle and social forums.
 Based on the rate of success, the team can try to adapt to the findings.

 ### 3. What data are you going to use for this?
 How will you acquire this data?
 There is no ready made data available for this.
-I will be scraping old IPL data, current player's last 20 match data and also the ground conditions.
-These data will be finally arranged into multiple datasets as per the team and player statistics.
+Data will be scraped from www.cricinfo.com and www.cricbuzz.com using a range of web crawlers written in Python.
+This raw data will be cleaned, wrangled and combined into multiple datasets such as matches, teams, batsman and bowlers.

 ### 4. In brief, outline your approach to solving this problem (knowing that this might change later).
 For predicting the outcome of a match, I will try to use Naïve Bayes, logistic regression, random forests and gradient boosted trees.
 For the second problem to assist in team selection, I will be gather individual player records to determing the best team for a particular match.
 Also use some of the set matching algorithms to decide the batting order.